-Initially, type synonyms are used to represent position, velocity and mass as triple tuple, e.g. type Pos = (Double, Double, Double).
+Initially, type synonyms were used e.g. to represent position, velocity and mass as triple tuple: type Pos = (Double, Double, Double).
 Through the use of more advanced data types provided in Haskell e.g. with strict data fields, space leaks can be avoided and this improves performance considerably with high input sizes as we will see shortly.